DillonThornberry/SM64_LoRA/README.md

 ## To run:
-(Model must be obtained from [HuggingFace](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct) in order to run) (Info for running on CU Denver Heracles cluster included in file comments)
+(Model must be obtained from [HuggingFace](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct) in order to run)

+(Info for running on a cluster with Slurm included in file comments)
 ### Training:
 `$ python train.py`
 ### Inference: